Domestic ViolencePut Experience On Your Side

 - Up to $500 in fines

 Because assault can be charged with each alleged victim that was present for an incident, these allegations can quickly multiply in a domestic setting.
-If you have been charged with domestic violence and/or assault, our firm is ready to you help you combat these allegations.
+If you have been charged with domestic violence and/or assault, our Fort Walton Beach domestic violence attorney is ready to you help you combat these allegations.